Tbuggie03/my_pull_exercise/README.md

 # my_pull_exercise

-This is my favorite repo in my 8am class.
+This is the README file for the "my_pull_exercise", which is my favorite repo ever!

 I like the color blue.